-The BBC historical miniseries Wolf Hall stars Mark Rylance as Thomas Cromwell (not to be confused with Oliver Cromwell), advisor and legal counsel to Cardinal Wolsey and King Henry VIII.
-Rylance is a theatrical legend in Britain but not so well known in the U.S., although that’s changing thanks to his sublime performance in Steven Spielberg’s new film Bridge of Spies.
-If the buzz holds through awards season, he’s sure to score an Oscar nomination for Best Supporting Actor.
+The BBC historical miniseries Wolf Hall (2015) stars Mark Rylance as Thomas Cromwell (not to be confused with Oliver Cromwell), advisor and legal counsel to Cardinal Wolsey and King Henry VIII.
+Rylance is a theatrical legend in Britain but not so well known in the U.S., although that’s changing thanks to his sublime performance in Steven Spielberg’s Bridge of Spies, which earned him an Academy Award.

 He takes the lead in Wolf Hall, a six-part historical drama based on two novels by Hilary Mantel (she’s currently writing a third to complete the historical trilogy).
 Cromwell was a lawyer, not an aristocrat, and was not born to power, but he earned the respect of Henry (played here by Damian Lewis as a ruler in his prime, before the packing on the pounds) for his intelligence and his loyalty to Wolsey (Jonathan Pryce), a combination not seen in the aristocracy.

 This has the look of a grand costume drama but its focus is on the nuance and detail of the way power is negotiated behind the scenes.
 There are big dramas to be sure—this is the reign of Henry VIII, with his six wives and the creation of the Church of England, after all—but this series is focused on the unflappable, practically unemotional reserve of Cromwell as he gets Henry’s childless marriage to Katherine of Aragon (Joanne Whalley) annulled and prosecutes his second wife Anne Boleyn (Claire Foy) for adultery.